ScottyMacCVC/kickstarter-analysis/README.md

 ## Two Conclusions for Theater Outcomes by Launch Date
 ### The months of May & June show an increase in successful launch outcomes when compared to the other months.
 The data supports launching a theater project in these months would provide the highest success rates.
 The theater success rates decline beyond May and it is inadvisable to launch during the Winter months.
 ## Outcomes based on Goals Conclusions
 ### We expect a high percentage chance of success with smaller goals.
-Although, we need to verify the reasons why we see a spike in success between $35,000 & $44,999 range.
-Goals under $10,000 will likely return a successful outcome.
+Although we need to verify the reasons why we see a spike in success between $35,000 & $44,999 range, goals under $10,000 will likely return a successful outcome.
 ## The Limitations of this Dataset
 ### Although the charts indicate a target time of year & a goal target, we need to identify and correlate the goal amounts with the launch date.
 There may be an optimized month with a higher goal likelihood.
 We also want to make sure we don't leave money on the table.
 If a goal was set too low, a successful outcome isn't necessarily the best measurement.
 ## Recommended Graphs for Further Research